|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 15) The electricity rate changes contemplated herein are required to displace fossil fuels with renewable and nuclear energy.
 Failure to implement these electricity rate changes will prevent use of surplus non-fossil electricity generation for fossil fuel displacement.
-Government commitments to fossil fuel consumption reduction simply cannot be met without these electricity rate and metering changes.
+Government commitments relating to fossil fuel consumption reduction simply cannot be met without these electricity rate structure and metering changes.

 16) In large multi-tenanted buildings the electricity should be bulk metered and energy use by the tenants submetered.
 The electricity and submetering costs should be allocated to tenants in proportion to each tenant's individual kWh consumption.
 Otherwise the building management has no financial incentive to operate the common mechanical equipment in a manner that minimizes the overall building peak demand and hence minimizes the cost of supplying the building with non-fossil electricity.

 PART IV - REASONS FOR ADOPTING SMALL MODULAR LIQUID SODIUM COOLED FAST NEUTRON REACTORS (SMFNRs)

 1) In Part II above it was shown that in the future the primary urban energy source will have to be Small Modular Fast Neutron Reactors (SMFNRs).